Skip to content

 Buffer connects to more social media platforms

-Hootsuite doesn't have post scheduling for Bluesky, Mastodon, Shopify stores, and Google Business profiles, while Buffer offers social media management for all four.
+Hootsuite doesn't have post scheduling for Bluesky, Mastodon, and Google Business profiles, while Buffer offers social media management for all three.
 Hootsuite has only one channel that Buffer doesn't: WhatsApp Business.
+Hootsuite recently integrated Bluesky into its listening feature, though, so maybe there's hope for a scheduling option in the future.

 These social media platforms aren't as popular, but it's still something you should think about before making your choice if you want to expand your social presence.
 Buffer is usually one of the quickest social media tools to support any new network and even types of posts.